N0RdmannFraN0Rge/IS-213/INSTALLATION.md

 ### Arduino IDE installation guide

 1. Download the program from this website: https://www.arduino.cc/en/main/software
 1. Run the downloaded file and follow the installation wizard

-### OpenMV IDE installation guide

-1. Download the program from this website: https://openmv.io/pages/download
-1. Run the downloaded file and follow the installation wizard

 ## Deployment